 But now it has turned to snow.

 * Update 12/4/2018: The morning after this post, we received word from our caseworker that the termination hearing has been postponed for several months.
-The journey continues…
+This means bio family has earned another chance to win the children back, and are unexpectedly doing a striking job of it.
+The journey continues.